Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

-Plugging $|\psi\rangle = \frac{1}{\sqrt{2}} \left( |\psi_0\rangle + |\psi_1\rangle \right)$ into Eq.~\eqref{eq:topstring}, we obtain:
+Plugging $|\psi\rangle = \frac{1}{\sqrt{2}} \left( |\psi_0\rangle + |\psi_1\rangle \right)$ into Eq.~\eqref{eq:topstring}, we obtain

-Moreover, using the dual string operator, one can prove that $\langle \psi_0| Z_{2m} Z_{2n} |\psi_0\rangle = - \langle \psi_1| Z_{2m} Z_{2n} |\psi_1\rangle$ (see Appendix~\ref{app:string}), such that for either measurement outcome we have:
+Moreover, using the dual string operator, one can prove that $\langle \psi_0| Z_{2m} Z_{2n} |\psi_0\rangle = - \langle \psi_1| Z_{2m} Z_{2n} |\psi_1\rangle$ (see Appendix~\ref{app:string}), such that for either measurement outcome, we have

-We thus find that measuring the string leads to long-range cat-state-like entanglement between the two endpoints!
+We thus find that measuring the string leads to long-range cat-state-like entanglement between the two end-points!
 This result is consistent with the notion of SPT entanglement explored in Ref.~\cite{Marvian17}, where the author showed that measuring a large connected block of sites leads to a Bell pair between the two end-points.

 The above argument can be extended to higher dimensions.
-For instance, let us revisit the 2D case mentioned in Section~\ref{sec:motivation}: the square lattice with spins on the vertices ($A$ sublattice) and bonds ($B$ sublattice).
-The cluster state on this lattice is an SPT phase protected by a global $\mathbb Z_2$ symmetry $U^A = \prod_{a \in A} X_a$, as well as a ``1-form symmetry", $U^B_\gamma = \prod_{b \in \gamma \subset B} X_b$, meaning a symmetry defined for each closed curve $\gamma$ on the bonds of the square lattice \cite{generalizedglobalsymmetries, kapustin2015higher,Yoshida2016}.
+For instance, let us revisit the 2D case mentioned in Sec.~\ref{sec:motivation}: the Lieb lattice with spins on the vertices ($A$ sublattice) and bonds ($B$ sublattice) of the square lattice.
+The cluster state on this lattice is an SPT phase protected by a global $\mathbb Z_2$ symmetry $U^A = \prod_{a \in A} X_a$, as well as a ``1-form symmetry," $U^B_\gamma = \prod_{b \in \gamma \subset B} X_b$, meaning a symmetry defined for each closed curve $\gamma$ on the bonds of the square lattice \cite{generalizedglobalsymmetries, kapustin2015higher,Yoshida2016}.

 In the SPT phase, we have long-range order for the membrane operator $S_{\partial R} \prod_{a \in A \cap R} X_a$ where $R$ is some region and $S_{\partial R}$ is a string operator on the boundary which ``braids" with $U^B_\gamma$, meaning $U^B_\gamma S_{\gamma'} (U^B_\gamma)^\dagger = S_{\gamma'} (-1)^{\gamma \cap \gamma'}$, where the exponent is the number of intersection points between the curves $\gamma$ and $\gamma'$.
 For the fixed point cluster state, $S_{\gamma'} = \prod_{b \in \gamma'} Z_b$.